The Ultimate Guide to Apple Hill

 “We have been a small, underdog, unknown region for a long time,” says Boeger.
 “This region is making its mark.
 It’s exciting.”

 Roll up to the casual open-air tasting counter, which opened last year, and the first thing you see is a wooden bunny on wheels, salvaged from a local theater company’s Monty Python production.
 Rucksack’s chardonnay lets the grape’s tropical notes shine, and the seco, a red blend of Portuguese varietals, offers deep, structured berry notes.
 3030 Carson Rd.
 Placerville.
 530-647-2113. rucksackcellars.com

-Housed in a 100-year-old barn, this winery specializes in refined and distinctive reds.
+Housed in a century-old barn, this winery specializes in refined and distinctive reds.
 We love the cherry-scented, high-elevation pinot noir and the smooth tempranillo.
 Don’t miss the unusual selection of hard ciders, including a citrusy dry-hopped version and a punchy gingered one.
 3550 Carson Rd.
 Camino.
 530-303-3418. bumgarnerwinery.com

 Woodsy and welcoming, the tasting room pours about 10 of the 27 estate vintages the winery makes.
 Rhone and Bordeaux varieties stand out here, especially the cabernet franc, but don’t miss the inexpensive El Tinto, which makes a great table wine.
 Madroña is also known for its Portuguese blended port.
 2560 High Hill Rd.
 Camino.
 530-644-5948. madronavineyards.com